nortikin/sverchok/docs/nodes/CAD/stright_skeleton_2d.rst

         .. image:: https://github.com/user-attachments/assets/bd119bb8-ad08-4983-be67-d97c20ad8bb3
           :target: https://github.com/user-attachments/assets/bd119bb8-ad08-4983-be67-d97c20ad8bb3

-    - **Exclude Height** - If you want to see objects without height limits just turn it on.
-All objects will be recalulated without heights limits.
+    - **Restrict Height** (old name is "Exclude Height")- If you want to see objects without height limits just turn it off.
+All objects will be recalulated without heights limits (in the input field or socket).

         .. raw:: html